Wednesday, March 19, 2008

 For my wife and I, this is strictly a monetary endeavor.
 We have our Mturk account linked up to a long term savings account and all the money we earn on it goes straight into savings.
 As such, we make decisions about which tasks to do or not do based on the reward versus the time investment.
 All things being equal, we will gravitate towards hits that are slightly more enjoyable, but in truth, cold hard cash is the main factor.

-I do it for the fun of it plus it does help out on buying grocies for the hous.
-What discourages me taking on the task and then not being able to do it or understand it .
-But what really gets me is to a lot of the task and then they don't go though because I put the wrong number in or answer.
-What attracts me , Can I do the job or it looks like it would be fun just to try and see if I can do it or not.
+I do it for the fun of it plus it does help out on buying groceries for the house.
+What discourages me is taking on the task and then not being able to do it or understand it.
+But what really gets me is to do a lot of the task and then they don't go through because I put the wrong number in or answer.
+What attracts me: Can I do the job or it looks like it would be fun just to try and see if I can do it or not.

 Mostly killing time and there are some interesting HITs as well.
-I do not do tasks with overly long instructions, blog/website pimping, etc. I am attracted to any tasks incorporates the spirit of Mechanical Turk, that is, tasks that are easy to do by humans but impossible programmatically.
+I do not do tasks with overly long instructions, blog/website pimping, etc. I am attracted to any tasks that incorporate the spirit of Mechanical Turk, that is, tasks that are easy to do by humans but impossible programmatically.

 I complete tasks on Mechanical Turk for the monetary rewards.
 I don't have a regular job, so this really helps to bring in some extra income.
 What discourages me from completing tasks is when the instructions are too complicated, or you are being asked to do too much for too little, especially when there are simultaneously similarly priced tasks to be completed.
 I also won't review user submitted images of people's genitalia anymore.
 What attracts me to a particular task is ease of the task and whether or not it is in great supply.